 On the other hand, if the client points to one of the happy faces, the advisor knows it’s time to cut back on the dosage.

-It is the easiest investment system ever.
+It’s the easiest investment system ever.

-Please drug yourself accordingly… and buy stocks.
+Please adjust your exposure accordingly… and buy stocks.

 Best regards and good trading,